Oculus Rift releases Spheres, VR film that nabbed seven-figure deal

 The experience takes viewers on atmospheric tours around the cosmos.
 One chapter, titled "Spheres: Songs of Spacetime," has actress Jessica Chastain narrating (actually, whispering) your trip inside a black hole.
 If you don't regularly spend your time pondering the mysteries of the universe, prepare to come out of your headset wondering what the heck you just saw.
 Songs of Spacetime, which premiered at the Sundance Film Festival this year, triggered the dealmaking that concluded with the record seven-figure distribution buy.

-The project was executive produced by film director Darren Aronofsky, no stranger to mystifying experiences with films such as "Requiem for a Dream" and "Mother!"
-It was written and directed by Eliza McNitt, a virtual reality creator who has focused on cosmic experiences in the past.
+The project was executive produced by film director Darren Aronofsky, no stranger to mystifying experiences, with films such as "Requiem for a Dream" and "Mother!"
+It was written and directed by Eliza McNitt, a virtual reality creator who's focused on cosmic experiences in the past.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.